-Throughout Chattanooga the lush mountain backdrop is striking.
-With such surroundings it’s not hard to approve the city’s nickname, Scenic City.
+Great views are everywhere, and it’s not hard to approve the city’s nickname: Scenic City.

-But to fully appreciate the environment it’s a good idea to take a short ride up to the ridge of Lookout Mountain.
-From Downtown Chattanooga it’s just a few miles to incredible Lookout Mountain viewpoints.
+But to fully appreciate the environment, take a short ride up to the ridge of Lookout Mountain.
+From Downtown Chattanooga, it’s just a few miles to incredible Lookout Mountain viewpoints.